drbawb/babou/DEVELOP.md

 The event bridge [will eventually] use a shared secret to authenticate messages from external transports for security.

+(Developer's Note): You will not see much improvement when running multiple nodes of `babou`.
+We support this only because there are special circumstances where it may be useful (high availability, geographically distribution of nodes, etc).

+babou's web server (and by extension: the tracker) is already able to serve many concurrent requests.
+The main bottleneck is _always_ going to be database writes, due to the disk I/O and synchronization involved.
+Adding more nodes on the same database will only exacerbate this problem.

+Load balancing the tracker will also increase your server's memory requirements.
+(Each tracker maintains its own cache based on database reads and  the event pipeline.
+Trackers do not share their cached data.)

 Directory Layout
 ===